 You simply won't get anywhere if you aren't ready to adjust according to the situation and bend it to your benefit.
 It is true for most industries, but especially so in software development.
 Cue DevOps.

 If you are thinking about developing a web or mobile product, agility is the means to tangible results: speed of the work process, implementation of the new features, team efficiency, optimization of the product, and so on.
 Basically, being agile becomes a strategic advantage for a company and the product both in the short run and in the long run.

 It is even more apparent when it comes to an outsourcing segment where everything lives and dies on how they are able to adapt and go beyond.
 DevOps approach implementation is one of the means to be more flexible and adaptable thus more competitive.

 But let's begin with definitions.

 DevOps is a cross-functional approach to the process.
-DevOps model is a combination of two distinct part of the software development process - development and operations (AKA infrastructure management).
+DevOps model is a combination of two distinct parts of the software development process - development and operations (AKA infrastructure management).

-Basically, it is a result of streamlining the organization in order to make it more flexible, dynamic and ultimately effective.
-This streamlining was necessitated due to ever-growing, sprawling organizations that take too many resources and hold down overall flexibility of the development team.
+Basically, it is a result of streamlining the organization in order to make it more flexible, dynamic, and ultimately effective.
+This streamlining was necessitated due to ever-growing, sprawling organizations that take too many resources and hold down the overall flexibility of the development team.